newsnowlabs/runcvm/README.md

 The build script creates a Docker image named `newsnowlabs/runcvm:latest`.

-Follow the main [installation instructions](#installation) to install your built RUNCVM from the Docker image.
+Follow the main [installation instructions](#installation) to install your built RunCVM from the Docker image.

 ## Support

-If you encounter a Docker image that launches in a standard container runtime that does not launch in RUNCVM, or launches but with unexpected behaviour, please [raise an issue](https://github.com/newsnowlabs/runcvm/issues) titled _Launch failure for image `<image>`_ or _Unexpected behaviour for image `<image>`_ and include log excerpts and an explanation of the failure, or expected and unexpected behaviour.
+If you encounter a Docker image that launches in a standard container runtime that does not launch in RunCVM, or launches but with unexpected behaviour, please [raise an issue](https://github.com/newsnowlabs/runcvm/issues) titled _Launch failure for image `<image>`_ or _Unexpected behaviour for image `<image>`_ and include log excerpts and an explanation of the failure, or expected and unexpected behaviour.

 For all other issues, please still [raise an issue](https://github.com/newsnowlabs/runcvm/issues) or reach out to us on the [NewsNow Labs Slack Workspace](https://join.slack.com/t/newsnowlabs/shared_invite/zt-wp54l05w-0DTxuc_n8uISJRtks3Xw3A).